 What I would have liked to visit again

 5 days were not enough to satisfy my great curiosity about Porto.
-Here is a small list of places I will have to visit for a next trip:
+Here is a small list of places I will have to visit for my next trip: